spadma3/duck/catkin_ws/src/30-localization-and-planning/auto_localization/README.md

     laptop $ cd ~/duckietown/catkin_ws/src/30-localization-and-planning/auto_localization/config
     laptop $ cp testcircle_origin(dontoverwrite).yaml ![your map].yaml

 The `your map`.yaml is the map file for your robotarium, name it whatever you want.
-Edit `your map`, modify the id of `origin` to your origin tag id, and add all your watchtowers' hostnames to `watchtowers`.
+Edit `your map`, modify the id of `origin` to your origin tag id, and add **ALL** your watchtowers' hostnames to `watchtowers`, in the system calibration the server computer will wait until all watchtower send tag informations.
+You don't need to modify anything under "fixed_tags", which store the transformation matrix of each reference tags to the origin tag.
+The system calibration step will do that for you!.

 The default map is testcircle.yaml